-Where necessary in order to achieve the purpose of processing your Personal Data (See:- Section 1.7 The Purpose of Processing your Personal Data. ) we may share your Information with the following external
+Where necessary to achieve the purpose of processing your Personal Data (See: – 1.7 THE PURPOSE OF PROCESSING YOUR PERSONAL DATA. we may share it with the following external parties: –

-1. Government authorities, law enforcement bodies regulators and airports in your itinerary or to which your flight may fly over, for compliance with legal requirements.
+- Government authorities, law enforcement bodies regulators and airports in your itinerary or over which you may fly, to comply with legal requirements.

-2. Trusted GDS (Global Distribution System) agents through which you booked your Stobart Air flight.
+- GDS (Global Distribution System) agents through which you booked your flight.

-3. Airlines and other service providers needed to deliver the services you have requested where, for example, part of your travel itinerary involves a flight operated by a different airline and/or includes other services such as car hire or a hotel booking.
-(Those other airlines and service providers will have been identified to you when you make a booking).
+- Airlines and other service providers needed to deliver the services you have requested where, for example, part of your travel itinerary involves a flight operated by a different airline and/or includes other services such as car hire or a hotel booking.
+(These will have been identified to you when you made a booking).

-5. Trusted service providers we are using to run our business such as ground handling agents assisting our passengers at airports in all countries we operate in, call centres providing assistance to our customers, cloud service providers, loyalty program service providers/administrators, and email marketing service providers assisting our marketing team with running customer surveys and providing targeted marketing campaigns.
+- Service providers we use to run our business such as ground handling agents assisting our passengers at airports, call centres providing assistance, cloud service providers, loyalty program service providers/administrators, and marketing service providers.

-6. Commercial banking partners who facilitate our requirement to occasionally process refund payments directly to customers.
+- Commercial banking partners who facilitate our requirement to process payments to/from customers.

 2.2 TRANSFER OF PERSONAL DATA OUTSIDE THE EEA.

-We do not currently transfer Customer Personal Data outside of the European Economic Area (EEA).
-If it becomes necessary to transfer your Personal Data outside the EEA, we will take all reasonable steps, as required by law, to ensure the safety, privacy and integrity of such Personal Data and, where appropriate, enter into contracts with the relevant third parties to protect the privacy and integrity of such Personal Data, and we will amend this notice to reflect.
+We operate in multiple jurisdictions, all of which are located in the European Economic Area (EEA).
+We do not currently transfer Customer Personal Data outside of the EEA.
+If it becomes necessary to transfer your Data outside the EEA, we will take all steps required by law, to ensure the safety, privacy and integrity of such Data.

 2.3 SECURITY OF YOUR PERSONAL DATA.

-We maintain appropriate technical and security procedures surrounding the processing of of your personal data to protect it against accidental loss, destruction or damage.
-All entities to whom we disclose your Personal Data are required to have appropriate technical and operational security measures in place to protect it.
+We maintain appropriate technical and security measures to protect Personal Data against accidental loss, destruction or damage.
+All entities to whom we disclose your Data are required to have appropriate technical and operational security measures in place.

 2.4 HOW LONG DO WE KEEP YOUR PERSONAL DATA?

-Full details of the Cookies used on out website and how to opt-out of receiving cookies can be seen in our Website Privacy & Cookie Notice.
+Full details of the Cookies used on our website and how to exercise your cookie options are in our Website Privacy & Cookie Notice.